-Tyrone Avenue's stretch of businesses all lie within just one long block between Ennis Road and Roscommon Road, although appearances can be deceptive as the street has three arcade-like centres that make you feel as if you are stepping through the wardrobe into Narnia (in CS Lewis's unforgettable book series), filled with dozens of shops, boutiques and cafes and increasing the footprint of the avenue considerably.
+Tyrone Avenue's stretch of businesses lie within just one long block between Ennis Road and Roscommon Road, although appearances can be deceptive as the street has three arcade-like centres that make you feel as if you are stepping through a wardrobe into Narnia (in CS Lewis's unforgettable book series).
+It is filled with dozens of shops, boutiques and cafes and increasing the footprint of the avenue considerably.

-Trees line the opposite side of the street and it's part of Parkview's charm that this key suburb in "The Parks" is filled with beautiful trees, as well as an impressive golf course, just a few streets from Tyrone Avenue.
+Trees line the opposite side of the street and it is part of Parkview's charm that this key suburb in "The Parks" is filled with beautiful trees, as well as an impressive golf course, just a few streets from Tyrone Avenue.

 Many of the buildings here have changed little in the past 50 years and a keen eye will spot some delightfully retro 1970s typeface on some of the older storefronts.